 - They use this option as a stepping stone

 - Keep in mind this is not the most cost effective option and you'll need to consider total cost of ownership to ensure you can eventually get into the motorhome most suitable for your needs.

 Upgrade your motorhome because why not?
-Change the colour scheme, get different layout some people don't have a specific excuse and are happy not needing one!
+Change the colour scheme, get a different layout?
+Some people don't have a specific excuse and are happy not needing one!
 Many of our TrailLite owners choose to update their motorhome or caravan every 4-6 years.
 They have a product that holds its value and offers low depreciation, giving them the confidence and agility to enjoy upgrading.
-Meaning they have the right motorhome or caravan at the right stage of their lives.
+This means they have the right motorhome or caravan at the right stage of their lives.

-Whatever your reason for upgrading your existing motorhome be sure that there are others thinking the excat same thing as you and it's best to consult with a product expert to help get clarity on a suitable road map.
+Whatever your reason for upgrading your existing motorhome, be sure that there are others thinking the exact same thing as you and it's best to consult with a product expert to help get clarity on a suitable road map.

 Motorhomes and caravans are a depreciating asset and not all of them are created equally some depreciate by as little as 7% from new while others depreciate as much as 20% per year!